parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 $ docker run -it --name server --volumes-from web_search_dataset --net host cloudsuite/web-search:server 14g 1
 ```

 At the beginning of the server booting process, the container prints the `server_address` of the index node.
-This address will be used in the client container to send requests to the index node.
+This address is used by the client container to send requests to the index node.
 The `server_address` message in the container should look like this (note that the IP address might change):

 ```
 Index Node IP Address: 192.168.1.47